Carolyne Kauser-AbbottProvencal RecipesSeasonal MenusTaste

 Notes

-*Wild mushrooms - fresh when in season - French Cèpes, Italian Porcini or portobello mushrooms will do.
+Wild mushrooms: Use fresh when in season.
+French Cèpes, Italian porcini, or portobello mushrooms will also work.
 Dried porcini will also work.

-Note: You may strain the sauce from the pan into a Chinoise ( fine mesh stainless steel strainer) for a smoother sauce texture or serve as is.
+You may strain the sauce from the pan into a Chinoise (fine mesh stainless steel strainer) for a smoother sauce texture or serve as is.

 Side Dish: Serve the seared or roasted butternut squash as a side dish.